-Liverpool have made some high-profile signings in recent times, but the Premier League champions have also discovered a handy habit of picking up gems from relegated clubs.
+Liverpool have made some high-profile signings in recent times, but they have also discovered a handy habit of picking up gems from relegated clubs.

 We’ve looked at the last eight Liverpool players who were signed immediately after suffering relegation from the Premier League to see how they fared at Anfield.